sogaiu/janet-editor-and-tooling-info/doc/sublime-text.md

 # Sublime Text

-There is support for Sublime Text via the [sublime-janet](https://github.com/archydragon/sublime-janet) package including features such as:
+There is Janet support for Sublime Text via the [sublime-janet](https://github.com/archydragon/sublime-janet) package including features such as: